jeremyricketts/newbieonruby/_posts/2012-11-13-installing-ruby-and-rails-on-mountain-lion.md

 </code>
 </pre>

-### rbenv, GCC, and homebrew
+### rbenv, GCC, and Homebrew

 Everything was fine until I tried installing an earlier version of Ruby (1.8.7).
 Like RVM, rbenv wanted to compile the interpreter using GCC.
-GAH!
+Doh!

 rbenv pointed me towards [https://github.com/kennethreitz/osx-gcc-installer/downloads](https://github.com/kennethreitz/osx-gcc-installer/downloads) to download a standalone GCC installer.
-While in my research, I came across [this page](http://hathaway.cc/2012/04/how-to-setup-mac-os-x-lion-for-ruby-and-rails-development/) where Akshay Gupta added [in the comments](http://hathaway.cc/2012/04/how-to-setup-mac-os-x-lion-for-ruby-and-rails-development/#comment-591903311):
+While researching this option, I came across [this page](http://hathaway.cc/2012/04/how-to-setup-mac-os-x-lion-for-ruby-and-rails-development/) where Akshay Gupta added [in the comments](http://hathaway.cc/2012/04/how-to-setup-mac-os-x-lion-for-ruby-and-rails-development/#comment-591903311):

 > It is not generally safe to install this package over the top of Xcode.
 It was designed for people who want the compiler and its dependencies without having to install Xcode.
 If you've installed the Command Line Tools for Xcode, it will overwrite many of the files, and probably break all kinds of things.

-This matched up with other comments I'd read about installing the standalone GCC on top of Xcode command line tools.
-Akshay suggested, instead:
+This matched up with other comments I'd read.
+In general, if you've already installed Xcode's command line tooks, don't install the standalone GCC.
+Instead, Akshay suggested using Homebrew:

 <pre>
 <code data-language="bash">